CompeanR/Interactive-Form/README.md

 #### Real-time Error Validations

-    I'm adding this feature to the email address field, when the user start typing in the field it will appear an error message until enter a valid email address.
+- I'm added this feature to the email address field, when the user start typing in the field it will appear an error message until enter a valid email address.

 #### Conditional Error Message

-    I'm adding this feature to the email address field, when the user enter a invalid domain an error will appear.
+- I'm added this feature to the email address field, when the user enter a domain without @ an error will appear, indicating that the domain should have @.

 ## Author Info